openshift/enhancements/enhancements/storage/csi-migration.md

 1. Disable the feature gate.
 Again, don't worry about the ordering.
 1. Run E2E tests again.

-In addition to that, as a strech goal we want a separate job that:
+In addition to that, as a strech goal, we want a separate job that:

 1. Runs a StatefulSet.
 1. Enables the migration *FeatureSets* in the right order.